keybase/slackbot/systemd/README.md

   - `systemctl --user enable --now keybase.buildplease.timer`
 - Take the bot out of dry-run mode by messaging `!tuxbot toggle-dryrun` in the #bot channel.

+For stathat logging, add a `STATHAT_EZKEY` env variable to the envfile used by the unit.